samvera/hyrax/README.md

 * Responsive, fluid, Bootstrap 3-based UI
 * Dynamically configurable featured works and researchers on homepage
 * Proxy deposit and transfers of ownership
+* Integration with Zotero for automatic population of user content

 # Help